Jackie Greenwood - Biography

 Teaching

 Jackie began teaching during her degree studies.
 She joined the Blowout Sax School in 2003 and taught for a year before taking maternity leave.
-She rejoined Blowout in 2008 and is currently teaching saxophone and clarinet from a Bristol-based studio in the Bishopston area.
-Please click here to book a lesson
+She rejoined Blowout in 2008 and is currently teaching saxophone and clarinet from a Bristol-based studio in the Bishopston area as well as offering home-based lessons.
+To book a lesson, please click here She also teaches during term-times at Nailsea Music Shop